|Full Form||Bachelor of Laws [Legum Baccalaureus]|

 LLB is not only considered in the aspect of getting a job but also helps a person to fight against the inequality and wrong deeds that affect the society.
 It is also considered as a prestigious profession.

-LLB Course scope is gaining more exposure with employment in key areas like Law firms, Courts & Judiciary, Legal consultancies, Sales tax and Excise Departments etc
+LLB job scope is gaining more exposure with employment in key areas like Law firms, Courts & Judiciary, Legal consultancies, Sales tax and Excise Departments etc

 Career opportunities for LLB graduates have various job roles such as Public Prosecutor, Solicitor, District & Sessions Judge, Legal Advisor, Oath Commissioner, Teacher, and Lecturer.